 Who it's not for: consumer SaaS, e-commerce, or any company whose primary AI visibility concern is brand mentions in broad category queries.
 While DevTune can absolutely support those companies, its feature set and workflows are optimized for companies serving developers or other technical audiences.

-If you want to try it, DevTune offers a 7-day trial with no credit card required.
+If you want to try it, DevTune offers a 7-day trial that requires a card, with no charge today.
 But if you want to understand what ChatGPT is actually saying about your SDK, whether it's accurate, and how you compare against the tools developers would pick instead of you, that's what the platform is designed for.

 FAQ